ghc-proposals/ghc-proposals/proposals/0000-modifiers.rst

 .. contents::

 This proposal introduces a new form of syntax ``%blah`` that defines a *modifier*.
 Modifiers somehow change the meaning of the next token.
-The ``blah`` must have a type which is a member of the new class ``Modifier``.
+The ``blah`` is parsed and renamed as a type.
 For now, all modifiers will be built in, but we might imagine making an extensible feature later.

 As of the writing of this proposal, there will be precisely one modifier: the